Eugene V. Debs

-Biography

 Early life

-Eugene Victor "Gene" Debs was born on November 5, 1855, in Terre Haute, Indiana, to Jean Daniel and Marguerite Mari Bettrich Debs, who immigrated to the United States from Colmar, Alsace, France.
-His father, who came from a prosperous family, owned a textile mill and meat market.
+Eugene Victor "Gene" Debs was born on November 5, 1855, in Terre Haute, Indiana, to Jean Daniel and Marguerite Mari Bettrich Debs, who emigrated to the United States from Colmar, Alsace, France.
+His father, who came from a prosperous Protestant family, owned a textile mill and meat market.
 Debs was named after the French authors Eugène Sue and Victor Hugo.

 Debs attended public school, dropping out of high school at age 14.
 He took a job with the Vandalia Railroad cleaning grease from the trucks of freight engines for fifty cents a day.
 He later became a painter and car cleaner in the railroad shops.
 In December 1871, when a drunken locomotive fireman failed to report for work, Debs was pressed into service as a night fireman.
 He decided to remain a fireman on the run between Terre Haute and Indianapolis, earning more than a dollar a night for the next three and half years.
 In July 1875, Debs left to work at a wholesale grocery house, where he remained for four years while attending a local business school at night.

 Debs joined the Brotherhood of Locomotive Firemen (BLF) in February 1875 and became active in the organization.
 In 1877 he served as a delegate of the Terre Haute lodge to the organization's national convention.
 Debs was elected associate editor of the BLF's monthly organ, Firemen's Magazine, in 1878.
 Two years later, he was appointed Grand Secretary and Treasurer of the BLF and editor of the magazine in July 1880.
-He worked as a BLF functionary until January 1893 and as the magazine's editor until September 1894.
+He worked as a BLF functionary until February 1893 and as the magazine's editor until September 1894.

 At the same time, he became a prominent figure in the community.
 He served two terms as Terre Haute's city clerk from September 1879 to September 1883.
-In the fall of 1884, he was elected as a Democrat to represent Terre Haute and Vigo County in the Indiana General Assembly.
+In the autumn of 1884, he was elected as a Democrat to represent Terre Haute and Vigo County in the Indiana General Assembly.
 He served for one term in 1885.

 Marriage and family

-Debs married Katherine "Kate" Metzel on June 9, 1885 at an Episcopal church.
+Debs married Katherine "Kate" Metzel on June 9, 1885, at St. Stephen's Episcopal church.
 Their home still stands in Terre Haute, preserved on the campus of Indiana State University.